Texas Living Trust Attorney

 - The same person cannot be both the sole trustee and the sole beneficiary of the trust

-Your Texas Attorney can Help Create, Manage or Administer Your Trust
+Your Attorneys can Help Create, Manage or Administer Your Trust